 Two compelling points stand out through all my experiences.
 One is that people everywhere crave cooperation and understanding - no matter how strong their stance is on the various issues.
 It's important to listen to each other.
 The second - and most important - is that I learned first hand through my travels, interviews and conversations with people from all walks of life is that all of them - all of us - are yearning for the same thing.
 Connection.
 A common thread.
 We are all One Human Family and that sentiment resonated through every conversation I've had despite belief systems or political positions.
 It's a beautiful thing.

-I'm running on the Democratic ticket to become your next Rockland County Legislator for District One.
+I'm running on the Democratic ticket to become your next Councilperson for Stony Point.
 I am here to be accountable to the residents I represent.
-I will serve our community honestly, and communicate to all members of the legislature that District One is ready see progress and results we can all live with.
+I will serve our community honestly, and communicate to all town residents and board members.

 I am not perfect.
 I've faced hardships and challenges along the way, and didn't know the answers.
 I've always welcomed those challenges.
 They've given me opportunities to work on creative solutions.
 I listen.
 I find solutions that work for all parties involved.
 I am not just like them.
 I am ready to fight for and represent the people in my district.
-I strive to become the People's Legislator, and I take pride in that.
+I strive to become the best candidate for Stony Point Town Council, and I take pride in that.